From getting the right paperwork to understand the property taxes, we take you through everything you need to know about buying property in Portugal.

 Starting a new life in Portugal can also be a practical move.
 The cost of living is circa 30% less than it is in the UK.
 According to Forbes, the Algarve is the cheapest expat destination for sun-seeking Brits.

-Indeed, food, travel and activities are less expensive that in the UK.
+Indeed, food, travel and activities are less expensive than in the UK.
 And so is property.
+It’s no surprise then that more Brits than ever are moving to Portugal.

 In this article, we’ll go through the buying process, what property taxes you’ll need to think about and the best way to transfer your money from pounds into euros.